 This form of therapy aims to lower the patient’s sensitivity.
 It also lowers the response to the same stimulus that causes them distressing obsessions.
 Through this process, the person learns to notice these obsessions.
 Mainly, they learn not to rush and act on them in fear.

 OCPD is also treated with involves CBT techniques but in a different type.
 It’s not performed with medications.
 CBT teaches the person to re-evaluate their thoughts and behaviour.
 It will make the person with positive adjustments.
 It also helps the person identify the distress that is driving the need to achieve perfection.
-It’s important to know that CBT also helps the person to understand the unattainable standards they live by and how it robs them of a truly happy life.
+It’s important to know that CBT helps to understand the standards they live by and how it keeps them from a happy life.

-Importantly, some people with OCD or OCPD or both, OCPD and OCD may not notice the harmful impact of their behaviour(s).
-If you or someone you know/love are having the symptoms of OCPD and OCD, assist them to seek professional help in a sympathetic way.
+Importantly, people with OCD or OCPD or both, OCPD and OCD may not notice the harmful impact of their behaviour(s).
+If you or someone you know are having the symptoms of OCPD and OCD, assist them to seek professional help.